What you should know about cloud computing

 - Platform as a Service ( PaaS): It implies the development of applications using Web-based tools.
 The applications run on hardware and software tools provided by an outside company.
 So if a website has a payment gateway or shopping cart, it runs on another’s server.
 Google app engine is an example.

 These are just the basics of cloud computing that one must know in order to be with the times and take the best advantage of available technology as it progresses.

-Zerone Technologies, a wholly owned IT subsidiary of Al Sulaiman Holdings, State of Qatar, offers products and solutions on IT, Telecom Infrastructure and Software Solutions for the fulfilment of requirements of Large and Small Enterprises.
+Zerone HiTech, a wholly owned IT subsidiary of Al Sulaiman Holdings, State of Qatar, offers products and solutions on IT, Telecom Infrastructure and Software Solutions for the fulfilment of requirements of Large and Small Enterprises.
 Zerone has a technically strong, dedicated & motivated service oriented team focused on fulfilment of customer requirements and business needs.
-Zerone Technologies understands the technology blended business and has expertise in deployment of total IT Infrastructure and Software on a turnkey basis.
+Zerone HiTech understands the technology blended business and has expertise in deployment of total IT Infrastructure and Software on a turnkey basis.